Summary

 Use the table below as a practical reference, not as a substitute for your state lottery’s current cutoff.
 Cutoff times can change, and retailers or online services may close earlier than a retail reference time.
 If you are buying for tonight’s drawing, verify the deadline with the lottery or provider where the ticket will actually be purchased.

-Last checked: May 12, 2026.
-Sources checked include the official Powerball FAQ, public state lottery cutoff references available during editorial review, and provider pages for online availability.
+Last checked: July 21, 2026.
+Sources checked include the official Powerball FAQ, official Powerball game information, public state lottery cutoff references for the highlighted states, and provider pages for online availability.
 Because state and provider rules can change, treat the rows below as an editorial planning reference rather than a legal or official guarantee.

 Powerball is not sold by state lotteries in Alabama, Alaska, Hawaii, Nevada, and Utah.
 If you are buying while traveling, in a U.S. territory, or near a time-zone boundary, verify the local lottery page before relying on a same-night purchase.